feature-hub/feature-hub/README.md

 1.  `featureServices` — an object of required Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies in the Feature App definition.
+1.  `idSpecifier` — an optional ID specifier that is used together with the Feature App ID to create a unique consumer ID.

 Assuming the [`@feature-hub/react`][react-pkg] package is used, a Feature App can be either a "React Feature App" or a "DOM Feature App":